T-I-P/SafeMapsFrontend/README.md

 Branching Strategy:

-`main` - combined code from other branches _(cannot push code directly, need to create a pull request with at least one approved review)_
+`main` - This branch contains the combined code from other branches.
+Please note that direct code pushes are not permitted; instead, contributors must create a pull request _with at least one approved review_.

+When creating a new branch, adhere to the following convention: use `feature/<User Story Number>` for feature branches or `bugfix/<User Story Number>` if it is a bugfix branch.

->_Remember to always take a pull from the `main` branch before you start working on any feature_
+>_Remember to always take a pull from the `main` branch before you start working on any feature or bug_